Do you have a fight song? A go-to song for when life gets overwhelming and chaotic?

 When the song says, “And all those things I didn’t say, wrecking balls inside my brain, I will scream them loud tonight.
 Can you hear my voice this time?”
-I could see our family stepping off the plane and setting our feet on American soil for the first time in nearly 3 years.
+I could see our family stepping off the plane onto African soil for the first time.

-I saw the emotions we will feel and the weight ahead of sorting out all those wrecking balls in our brains.
+I saw the emotions we feel and the weight of sorting out all those wrecking balls in our brains.

 I saw my girls.

 They don’t yet know what all this means.
 They don’t understand how fearless, how strong, how amazing they are.
 They don’t yet comprehend the magnitude of what they are doing.
 They don’t see the incredible, amazing things they’ve learned.
 The incredible, amazing women they are becoming.

 The song says, “Losing friends and I’m chasing sleep, everybody’s worried about me, in too deep, say I’m in too deep…”